scheldejonas/fullStackJsFall2017/Period 1/exam-preparation/README.md

 What is hoisting in JavaScript?
 Hoisting is the JavaScript interpreter's action of moving all variable and function declarations to the top of the current scope.
 However, only the actual declarations are hoisted.
 Any assignments are left where they are.

 Variable declarations are one of the most basic aspects of any programming language.
 However, JavaScript has a little quirk, known as *hoisting*, which can turn an innocent looking declaration into a subtle bug.
-This article explains what hoisting is, and how you can avoid being burned by it.

 JavaScript is an extremely flexible language, and will happily allow you to declare a variable almost anywhere.
 For example, the following immediately-invoked function expression (IIFE) declares three variables and then displays them using an alert dialog box.
-As a side note, you should never use alert boxes, but we’re trying to prove a point here.
+As a side note, you should never use alert boxes, but i'm trying to prove a point.

 ```javascript
 (function() {